cloudnative-pg/cloudnative-pg/docs/src/container_images.md

     - `barman-cloud-backup`
     - `barman-cloud-restore`
     - `barman-cloud-backup-list`
+- PGAudit extension installed (optional - only if PGAudit is required in the actual deployed clusters)
 - Sensible locale settings

 No entry point and/or command is required in the image definition, as Cloud